robotology/human-dynamics-estimation/README.md

 **NOTE:** The code base in master branch is under final development steps.
-A big refactoring is being done towards version 2.0 of Human Dynamics Estimation (HDEv2).
-The current documentation available may no longer be relavant to HDEv2 and we advice users to be cautious of it.
+A big refactoring is being done towards a 2.0 version of Human Dynamics Estimation (HDEv2).
+The current available documentation may no longer be relavant to HDEv2 and we advice users to be cautious of it.
 The new documentation will follow soon.

 # YARP module for the Human Dynamics Estimation (HDE)